YolaniZ/YOLZIT318_pto2508_GroupA_Yolani-Zito_DJS02-2025/README.md

 ## Overview

-In this project, you will build a reusable and encapsulated **custom HTML element** that displays a podcast preview.
-The component must follow the **Web Component standard**, using `customElements.define()` and should work independently from the main application logic.
-This component will enhance modularity, promote reuse, and reduce code duplication across the app.

-The component should be designed to **accept podcast data via attributes or properties**, display relevant UI elements (such as title, cover image, and genres), and **communicate with the main application** through custom events.
+This project implements a reusable **Web Component** named `<podcast-preview>` that renders a podcast preview card using native browser APIs.

+The component is stateless and accepts podcast data from the parent application either through attributes or by setting properties.
+It uses **Shadow DOM** for style encapsulation and dispatches a custom interaction event when the card is selected.

 ---

-## Core Objectives
+## Project Structure

-### Web Component Functionality
+- `PodcastPreview.js` — Web Component definition and rendering logic.

-- Create a **custom HTML element** using `customElements.define()`.
-- Accept data (cover image, title, genres, number of seasons, and last updated date) **as attributes or properties**.
-- Keep the component **stateless** and reliant on external data provided by the parent.
+- `index.html` — demo page that loads the component and the app logic.
-- Use **Shadow DOM** for style and logic encapsulation to avoid global conflicts.
-- Trigger a **custom event** when a user interacts with the component (e.g., clicking), so that the parent application can open a modal or take other actions without tightly coupling to the component’s logic.
+- `app.js` — app logic that creates preview cards from `data.js`, handles filtering/sorting, and opens a modal on selection.
+- `data.js` — sample podcast data, genre lookup, and season details.
+- `styles.css` — shared styles for the demo page and modal UI.

 ---

-## UI/UX Requirements
+## Component Features

-- The component should render a clean and **visually consistent preview** of each podcast.
-- Display:
-  - Podcast **cover image**
-  - Podcast **title**
-  - **Genre names**
-  - **Number of seasons**
-  - **Last updated** in a human-readable format
-- The component must be **responsive**, and match the overall app design on desktop and mobile.
-- On click, the component must notify the parent app to **open a modal** or navigate to details.
+- Accepts podcast data by attribute or property
+- Renders cover image, title, genres, season count, and last update date
+- Supports keyboard activation for accessibility (Enter / Space)
+- Uses Shadow DOM for encapsulated styling
+- Dispatches a custom event when selected

 ---

-## Code Quality & Maintainability

-- Write clear, consistent, and modular code.
-- Follow **functional and object-oriented programming** patterns.
-- Document major functions using **JSDoc comments** (parameters, return types, etc.).
-- Use consistent **code formatting** across HTML, CSS, and JavaScript.

----

-## Technical Constraints

-- Do **not** use any third-party frameworks for creating the web component.
-- Use **native JavaScript (ES6+)**, HTML, and CSS.
-- No page reloads or navigation.
-- Ensure compatibility with modern browsers.

----

-## Deliverables

-- A working custom Web Component file (e.g., `PodcastPreview.js`).
-- An HTML demo page showcasing the component usage.
-- A `README.md` file with:
-  - How to use and register the component
-  - Instructions for passing data
-  - How to listen for interaction events

----
 ## Usage

-### Files added

-- `PodcastPreview.js` — the reusable Web Component definition.
-- `index.html` — demo page showing the component in action.
-- `app.js` — lightweight page logic that creates preview cards and listens for custom events.

-### Registering the component
+### Register the component

-The component registers itself automatically when `PodcastPreview.js` is imported:
+Import the component module in your page or app entry point:

 ```js
 import "./PodcastPreview.js";
 ```

-### Passing podcast data
+### Pass data via attributes

-You can pass data into the component with attributes:

 ```html
 <podcast-preview